Chapter 15.10

 15.10.300 Excavation permit.

-In order for a street excavation permit to be approved, the city of Eagle Mountain needs the following information: (A) copy of contractor’s license; (B) certificate of insurance; (C) performance bond of $5,000; and (D) detailed drawing of proposed work and traffic control (four copies).
+In order for a street excavation permit to be approved, Eagle Mountain City needs the following information: (A) copy of contractor’s license; (B) certificate of insurance; (C) performance bond of $5,000; and (D) detailed drawing of proposed work and traffic control (four copies).

 The contractor is given a copy of the signed permit and the signed/approved plan after the city engineer or his/her designee has approved and signed the application.
 Time limits may be set, and the permit can be suspended for noncompliance.